ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 ## Introductions

 Hi everybody!
-For those of you who don't know me, my name is Spyridon (Spyros) Simotas and I am a PhD student here at the University of Virginia.
-I am working on an (ahem) overdue dissertation on three contemporary French authors who publish online: François Bon, Éric Chevillard and Philippe De Jonckheere.
+For those of you who don't know me, my name is Spyridon (Spyros) Simotas and I am a PhD student here at the University of Virginia working on an (ahem) overdue dissertation.

-Given that the web has completely eroded the boundaries between producer and consumer, between form and content, and also between artistic disciplines, I am looking the websites of these three authors, as an expression of new poetic hybrids.
+My research examines the creative mess three contemporary French writers have been publishing online since the early 2000.
+Entrenched in the literary tradition, they claimed the electronic turf as their own medium for experimentation, sharing their work with more emphasis on the making than the final product.
+This gave rise to a body of unfinished, often unpolished, non to mention unpublished by conventional means, work that I call Brouillon.net and I am looking the different ways in which each writer interprets this notion of brouillon.

 My research happens on the intersection of critical theory (especially the late Roland Barthes),  avant-gardes movements (especially Oulipo, and, more specifically Georges Perec), and Digital Humanities.